MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 There are also a few other, more specialized repositories focusing on auxiliary functionality related to the Quantum Development Kit.

 - [**msr-quarc/qsharp.sty**](https://github.com/msr-quarc/qsharp.sty): LaTeX formatting support for Q# syntax.
+- [**microsoft/quantum-viz.js**](https://github.com/microsoft/quantum-viz.js): A tool for rendering quantum circuits using pure HTML, used in Q# Jupyter Notebooks.

 ## Next steps